-102 Beacon was built ca. 1856, one of a symmetrical pair (100-102 Beacon) with a shared portico and front stairs and a mansard roof (among the earliest in the Back Bay).
+102 Beacon was designed by architect Arthur Gilman and built ca. 1856, one of a symmetrical pair (100-102 Beacon) with a shared portico and front stairs and a mansard roof (among the earliest in the Back Bay).
 It was originally numbered 101 Beacon, but re-numbered as 102 Beacon ca. 1862 when homes were built on the south side of the street.

 102 Beacon was built for Charles Bucknam Fessenden and his wife, Susan Elizabeth (Skinner) Fessenden.
 Charles Fessenden was a shipping merchant and ship owner in the East India trade.
 They lived at 6 Beacon and then at 22 Beacon; it does not appear that they ever occupied 102 Beacon.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting does not attribute 100-102 Beacon to a specific architect.
 However, a May 15,1863, article in the Boston Transcript lists them among four houses designed by Arthur Gilman “in the early stages of the improvements upon the Back Bay and Mill Dam territories.”